UCL-ARC/python-novice-gdp-penguins/episodes/02-read_data.md

 ## Specifying row headings

-You might notice that our `data_oceania` DataFrame is displaying the row headings as numbers - in this case `0` and `1`.
+You might notice that our `data_oceania` dataframe is displaying the row headings as numbers - in this case `0` and `1`.
 Additionally, the first column of each row contains the name of the country whose data is stored in that row.
 We would like to be able to index our rows by the country rather than numbers.
 - We can pass the name of the column which contains the row headers to `read_csv` as its `index_col` parameter to fix this.